-The first time I went to the Angola embassy, in the waiting room they had a big screen TV playing Angolan rap videos, when a scene showed a guy in a hot tub with two scantily clad girls, I did a double take wondering whether I was indeed in an embassy.
-It was not a straightforward process but in the end, it took about 8 weeks to sort out the visa.
+The first time I went to the Angola embassy, in the waiting room they had a big screen TV playing Angolan rap music videos, with some scenes showing a guy in a hot tub with two scantily clad girls, I did a double take wondering whether I was indeed in an embassy!

 When I got on the plane to Luanda, it was filled with mostly oil workers.
 One of them asked me if I was "onshore or offshore".
 My reaction visibly flummoxed, he explained it's oil exploration lingo, offshore meaning an oil rig at sea, onshore being on land.
 I replied I was just going there for sightseeing.
 He laughed "no seriously, why are you going to Angola?".
-He found it so unusual that after we landed, he handed me his email address, requesting I fill him in on how the trip pans out.
+He found it so unusual that after we landed, he handed me his email address on a piece of paper, requesting I fill him in on how the trip pans out.

 Lubango

 Lubango is a city in the south, at an elevation of 1,800 metres.
 It was my first stop in Angola, the guesthouse I managed to find was on the outskirts and whilst hiking up to get a bird's eye view of the city, I came across two ladies who gasped at seeing a rare tourist.
-They asked me to help them with some bathroom plumbing work on a house that was being built, then invited me to join them for dinner after.
-One of their friends at dinner kindly offered to show me around the next day.
+Surrounded by lush greenery and dramatic mountain ranges, Lubango is a tranquil city perfect for mountain lovers, such as exploring the nearby Tundavala Gap.

 The Mumuilas